Gigantic (unproduced film): Production

-Cancellation
+Cancellation and aftermath

 On October 10, 2017, Walt Disney Animation Studios President Ed Catmull announced that the film's production was "ending active development for now", with another project, later revealed to be Raya and the Last Dragon, taking up its original release date.
-Discussing the film being shelved, Catmull stated "It's impossible to know when we begin a project how the creative process will unfold, and sometimes, no matter how much we love an idea or how much heart goes into it, we find that it just isn't working.
+Discussing the film being shelved, Catmull stated: "It's impossible to know when we begin a project how the creative process will unfold, and sometimes, no matter how much we love an idea or how much heart goes into it, we find that it just isn't working.
 With Gigantic, we've come to that point, and although it's a difficult decision, we are ending active development for now."
+A month later, The Wall Street Journal reported that Disney had written-off nearly $98 million in the film's production costs.

-Prior to the film being shelved, it was marketed in a scene in Disney's 2016 film Zootopia.
-In the scene, the film is known as Giraffic.
-Other then-upcoming films referenced in the scene including Moana, referred to as "Meowana," and Frozen 2, referred to as "Floatzen 2".
+Prior to the film's cancellation, it was marketed in a scene in Disney's 2016 film Zootopia.
+In the scene, the film was referenced as Giraffic.
+Other then-upcoming films referenced in the scene including Moana, referred to as "Meowana", and Frozen 2, referred to as "Floatzen 2".

+In 2020, Disney officially released the project's concept artwork in the book They Drew as They Pleased: Volume 6—The Hidden Art of Disney's Golden Age.

+In 2023, a different Jack and the Beanstalk project was revealed to be in development at Skydance Animation, with Lasseter returning as producer, but with Disney alum Rich Moore now directing.

 Release

-When announced in 2015, the film was scheduled to be released on March 9, 2018.
-However, on June 30, 2016, Walt Disney Animation Studios announced that Ralph Breaks the Internet would be released on that date, and Gigantic would instead release on November 21, 2018.
+When announced in 2015, Gigantic was scheduled to be released on March 9, 2018.
+However, on June 30, 2016, Disney announced that Ralph Breaks the Internet would instead be released on that date, and Gigantic was pushed back to November 21, 2018.
 In April 2017, Ralph Breaks the Internet took the November 2018 release date, and the release date of Gigantic was pushed back to November 25, 2020.